hirosystems/chainhook/docs/overview.md

 ## Chainhook triggers

-With chainhook, developers can trigger actions based on predicates they can write.
+With Chainhook, developers can trigger actions based on predicates they can write.
 Chainhooks support the following predicates non-exhaustively:

 - A certain amount of SIP-10 tokens were transferred.
 - A particular blockchain address received some tokens on the Stacks/Bitcoin blockchain.